Earthbound Wedding Officiants

 Are you animal friendly?

-Yes, we love animals!
+Yes, we love animals and welcome them!

 Who will take care of my legal paper work after the ceremony?

 We can take care of processing your marriage license so it is one less thing to worry about on your big day.

 No. Ceremonies can be performed for couples that do not need or want a legal contract.
 (Some have already been legally married but want a ceremony for family & friends.
 Others would like a commitment ceremony or vow renewal.